ibm-cloud-docs/vmwaresolutions/services/managing_zerto_services.md

 # Managed Disaster Recovery Services
 {: #managing_zerto_services}

 The Zerto service provides replication and disaster recovery capabilities.
-These capabilities can be integrated into the deployment offerings to protect and recover data in your VMware virtual environment on {{site.data.keyword.cloud}}.
+These capabilities can be integrated into the deployment offerings to protect and recover data in your VMware® virtual environment on {{site.data.keyword.cloud}}.

 When you request Managed Disaster Recovery Services, a fully managed disaster recovery (DR) environment can be deployed by using both Zerto DR software and IBM Resiliency Services.